gdm413229/hellsmith-editor/README.md

 The map editor is named after one of Hell's great architects as it allows you to create a wide variety of maps, including demon strongholds and man-made cities corrupted by Hell's legions.

+## The Great Workflow

+See TODO for details.

 ## Rendering Architecture

 The GZDoom renderer abstraction layers take the brunt of the rendering call processing instead of the Windows-exclusive SlimDX.

+## First Party Code

+The GTK3-based interface and scrgut (that tool that takes in big pics and xml's and barfs out little imgs) are completely written from scratch.

 ## Third Party Code